dvsa/cvs-app-mobile-retired/README.md

 2. Run `npm install`.

+3. Set up the configuration for app's deeplinking using the following command after replacing "key", "https", "example.com" with your values:
+  'ionic cordova plugin add ionic-plugin-deeplinks --variable URL_SCHEME=key --variable DEEPLINK_SCHEME=https --variable DEEPLINK_HOST=example.com'

-3. Run the following GIT command: "git update-index --assume-unchanged config/application.json"
+4. Run the following GIT command: "git update-index --assume-unchanged config/application.json"

-4. Test you're set-up correctly by running `npm run build`.
+5. Test you're set-up correctly by running `npm run build`.
 If it gets past the transpilation step you're good to go!

-5. After finishing your development, if you encounter problems switching branches, use 'git update-index --no-assume-unchanged config/application.json' command.
+6. After finishing your development, if you encounter problems switching branches, use 'git update-index --no-assume-unchanged config/application.json' command.
 Revert changes made to 'config/application.json' and then switch branches.

 ### For testing in the browser: